Erēmīta (Anthologies): Release

-A limited release across the United States and internationally February 26, 2021 in physical and virtual cinemas.
+The film received a limited release across the United States and internationally February 26, 2021 in physical and virtual cinemas.
 The filmmakers also announced that 100% of the filmmakers’ share of revenue from rentals will be donated to Amnesty International.

+Reception

-The Guardian, first of the reviews gave the film a poor rating claiming the film, "would possibly work better on the walls of a gallery."
+On the review aggregator website Rotten Tomatoes, 71% of 7 critics' reviews are positive.
+The Guardian gave the film a negative review, writing that the film "would possibly work better on the walls of a gallery."
+Metacritic, which uses a weighted average, assigned the film a score of 60 out of 100, based on 6 critics, indicating "mixed or average" reviews.